loftwah/linux-for-pirates/README.md

 You might imagine that a cybersecurity analyst is responsible for protecting your network from cyber threats and vulnerabilities.
 They play a crucial role in ensuring that your network is secure and that any security incidents are promptly identified and dealt with.

+In the realm of network security, there are three types of teams that play important roles in ensuring the security and resilience of a system: blue, purple, and red teams.

+##### Blue Team

+A blue team is responsible for protecting a network from cyber threats and vulnerabilities.
+They work on tasks such as analyzing and monitoring network security, responding to security incidents, implementing security controls, and collaborating with other teams to ensure compliance with laws and regulations.

+##### Purple Team

+A purple team combines the roles of both a blue team and a red team.
+They are responsible for identifying and exploiting vulnerabilities in a network, and then reporting their findings to stakeholders with recommendations for risk mitigation.
+Purple team members also collaborate with other teams to ensure compliance with laws and regulations.

+##### Red Team

+A red team is responsible for identifying and exploiting vulnerabilities in a network.
+They report their findings to stakeholders with recommendations for risk mitigation.
+Red team members may also collaborate with other teams to ensure compliance with laws and regulations.

+##### Differences between the teams

+The main difference between these three teams is their focus and primary objectives.
+A blue team focuses on protecting a network from threats and vulnerabilities, a purple team focuses on identifying and exploiting vulnerabilities, and a red team focuses on simulating the tactics and techniques of a malicious actor to test the effectiveness of a network's security measures.
+All three teams play important roles in ensuring the security and resilience of a system.

 ##### Penetration Testing

 A penetration tester is responsible for identifying and exploiting vulnerabilities in your network.
 Penetration testers often work on tasks such as: